DirckM/App-Template/README.md

 }, [loading, session]);
 ```

+At the same time we also create the (tabs) filder in which we will create the tabs for the app.
+This will contain the following files:
+- `index.tsx`: for the home page
+- `profile.tsx`: for the profile page
+- and any other additional pages that you want to add to the tabs.

+In the `_layout` in the tabs you can see by the comment how you are able to add another tab to the.
+Now for any other additional other pages which you don't want to add to the tabs/ navigation bar, we can just put them in the (app) folder.
+This will make them accessible via the URL but not via the navigation bar.

 ##### Login Page
 On the login page we will define the `useAUth` hook to access the authentication functions.
 We will create a form that allows the user to enter their email and password.
 When the user submits the form, we will call the `signIn` function from the `AuthenticationContext.tsx` file to sign in the user.